tarwn/lessthandot-hugo/blogs/content/posts/2014-09-07-automated-database-depoyments-presentation-demos.md

 The last demo focused on the other side of our change deployment process, bringing fresh versions of the database down to test changes against (and co-incidentally testing our backups far more frequently then we do manually).

-1. I added the [SqlRestore.ps1][15] script to my local “Tools” folder and Commit and Pushed it
+1. I added the [SqlRestore.ps1][15] script to my local "Tools" folder and Commit and Pushed it

-2. I created a new Build Configuration in TeamCity named “Database Restore”
+2. I created a new Build Configuration in TeamCity named "Database Restore"

 3. I attached the same VCS we used in the prior build configurations

-4. I selected Triggers from the Build Configuration Settings menu and added a trigger of type “Schedule Trigger”, selected 2 AM, and unchecked the box “Trigger build only if there are pending changes” (wording differs depending on version of TeamCity – the intent is that we want to run every night even if there aren't new changes in VCS)
+4. I selected Triggers from the Build Configuration Settings menu and added a trigger of type "Schedule Trigger", selected 2 AM, and unchecked the box "Trigger build only if there are pending changes" (wording differs depending on version of TeamCity – the intent is that we want to run every night even if there aren't new changes in VCS)

-5. I added a Snapshot dependency just like the “Apply to Production” build configuration
+5. I added a Snapshot dependency just like the "Apply to Production" build configuration

-6. I added an Artifact Dependency like the “Apply to Production” build configuration, but I chose to get Artifacts From “Last successful” build instead of the chain, as there may be a failing script in CI right now and we want to catch up with the last successful one that ran whether that was the most recent one or not
+6. I added an Artifact Dependency like the "Apply to Production" build configuration, but I chose to get Artifacts From "Last successful" build instead of the chain, as there may be a failing script in CI right now and we want to catch up with the last successful one that ran whether that was the most recent one or not

-7. I selected Failure Conditions from the menu and checked the “an error message is logged by build runner” so that error messages from Powershell would cause the build to register as failed even if the script exited with a success exit code.
+7. I selected Failure Conditions from the menu and checked the "an error message is logged by build runner" so that error messages from Powershell would cause the build to register as failed even if the script exited with a success exit code.

-8. (optional) In the General settings, change the version number and add the batch script to Artifacts like we did in the “Apply to Production” build configuration
+8. (optional) In the General settings, change the version number and add the batch script to Artifacts like we did in the "Apply to Production" build configuration

-9. Add a Build Step named “Restore DB”
+9. Add a Build Step named "Restore DB"

 <div style="margin: .5em 1em; padding: .5em; background-color: #eeeeee">
   <b>Restore DB Build Step</b></p>